SFDO-Tooling/CumulusCI/docs/data.md

 included in the data set.

 > Note: this section discusses how to define a dataset and the format of
 > the definition file.
-In many cases, it\'s easier to use the
+In many cases, it's easier to use the
 > `generate_dataset_mapping` task than to create this definition by
 > hand.
 See below for more details.